jfeaver/dotfiles/README.md

 1. Clone this repository into your home directory: `git clone git@github.com:jfeaver/dotfiles.git ~/dotfiles`

+2. (Mac) Install
+  - Homebrew
+    - Then use brew to install zsh, vim (vim-gtk3 if there are options - see the next step), git, tmux
+  - Node (using nvm or [instructions on the website](https://nodejs.org/en/download))

-2. Install ZSH, Node
+2. (Ubuntu) Install ZSH, Node

-3. Install Vim (make sure you install the non-"Tiny version without GUI" such as vim-gtk3), Vundle
+3. Install Vim (make sure you install the non-"Tiny version without GUI" such as vim-gtk3), [Vundle](https://github.com/VundleVim/Vundle.vim?tab=readme-ov-file#quick-start) and run the command to install Vundle plugins: :PluginInstall

-4. Install Oh-My-Zsh because it will create some config files and overwrite the symlinks that we'll create in the next couple of steps (zshrc for me).
+4. Install [Oh-My-Zsh](https://ohmyz.sh/#install) because it will create some config files and overwrite the symlinks that we'll create in the next couple of steps (zshrc for me).

 5. Move or remove existing config files (if they exist):